rhildred/BitBucketLogCat/README.md

 BitBucketLogCat.e(getActivity(), "rhildred", "faculty", "Logged using my package", "rhildred");
 ```

-To make this more plug and play I created a Bitbucket user ysaasissues.
+To make this more plug and play I created a Bitbucket user rhildredissues.
 You will need to add this user with read access to your repository.

 ![Add ysaasissues user with read privileges](https://rhildred.github.io/BitBucketLogCat/READMEImages/ysaasissuesreadonly.png "Add ysaasissues user with read privileges")